What Commissioners Will Be Looking for in High-Scoring Bids in 2026–2027

 - Real-time reporting using digital care tools

-- Structured data flows aligned to KPIs
+- Structured data flows aligned to KPIs and contract monitoring

-- Audit-ready care records
+- Audit-ready care records (clear decision trails, outcomes, and actions)

-- Evidence of cyber security standards
+- Evidence of cyber security standards and information governance maturity

-7. A values-led, person-centred narrative
+7. A values-led, person-centred narrative that is evidenced

 Commissioners continue to look for providers who genuinely embed personalisation and independence.
 A high-scoring bid will demonstrate:

-- Co-production with people supported
+- Co-production with people supported (what changed because of it)

-- Choice and control embedded in planning and delivery
+- Choice and control embedded in planning and delivery (not tokenistic options)

-- Cultural competence and trauma-informed approaches
+- Cultural competence, accessibility, and trauma-informed approaches

 - Strengths-based practice in every stage of the care journey